Skip to content

 query_engine = index.as_query_engine(include_text=True)

-response = query_engine.query("Who is Charles Robert Darwin?")
+response = query_engine.query("Who did Charles Robert Darwin collaborate with?")

 print(str(response))